keylime/enhancements/README.md

 ## How to create an enhancement

-Enhancements require to actions.
-Create an issue in keylime/enhancements and make a pull request to keylime/enhancements (using the available template).
+Create an issue in keylime/enhancements and then make a pull request to keylime/enhancements (using the available template).
 The issue is then used to map to the pull request, track the enhancement in the project board and map it to a planned milestone release.
 The pull request to keylime/enhancements is to allow community review and approve the enhancement.

-Once the pull request is approved and merged, the issue can be moved from "Enhancements" to "Backlog" and work can begin (this is not to say you can pre stage work into your own fork).
+Once the pull request is approved and then merged, the issue can be moved from "Enhancements" to "Backlog" and work can begin (this is not to say you can pre stage work into your own fork).